 It is important to briefly note that the church, like mission sending agencies, has a role in Missions and BAM.
 The Author’s church supports missionaries and hosts different short term mission trips.
 The church doesn't, however, recruit or train BAMers.
 In fact, the church has a policy that congregants are not to promote or solicit business from other members.
 This church and others like it should be introduced to BAM to find more Modern Day Missionaries.
 The potential for equipping new Modern Day Missionaries is unlimited, especially with the proposed new Training Paradigm.

-There is also a need for more research in the fields of BAM, missions, churches, and training.
+There is also a need for more research in BAM, missions, churches, and training.
 In addition, studying this new Training Paradigm to assess the success in helping the Modern Day Missionary achieve better results.
 Doing so will enable BAM practitioners and Missionaries to become leaders who eradicate poverty, improving the lives of those less fortunate.

 The Author is hopeful that this new Training Paradigm will positively impact both the Missionary and the BAMr.
 It is expected that this training will increase the number of successful mission assignments as a result of having a more specific assignment for work and spiritually.
 Using the assessments as part of the training program will identify candidates with the greatest potential to be career missionaries.
 BAM practitioners trained to be mission minded will operate more successful businesses because they will spiritually support staff and the community.
-This new Training Paradigm will equip the Modern Day Missionary to ultimately reach more people for Christ.
+This new Training Paradigm will equip the Modern Day Missionary to reach more people for Christ.

 Works Cited